-Group Parameter Value Format and Default Description Source [user] apd80Selected or false.
-Default is This setting configures the Headset Type on the 400-Series IP phone to be APD80.
-This is for users who have the Plantronics APD-80 adapter cable and need the APD80 option enabled.
-In Connect Director, using the following path, you must set the Automatic off-hook preference option to Wireless headset: Administration > Users > Users > Class of Service > Telephony tab > Automatic off- hook preference CFG SIP Phone [user] headsetType One of the following values: wired wireless Default: wired The default headset type Note: SIP overrides the headset setting specified in a configuration file with the user's headset preference configured in Connect Director.
+Group Parameter Value Format and Default Description Source [user] apd80Selected apd80Selected=true or false.
+Default is apd80Selected=false configures the Headset Type on CFG SIP Phone [user] headsetType One of the following values: Wired or Wireless Default: wired The default headset type Note: SIP overrides the headset setting specified in a configuration file with the user's headset preference configured in Connect Director.
 Users can change the headset type on the IP480, IP480g, IP485g phones.
 For information about automatic off-hook and headset type settings, see the MiVoice Connect System Administration Guide.
-CFG SIP Phone [user] timezone The time zone, specified in plain text Default: Pacific Standard Time The time zone for the time displayed on the phone The time zone specified overrides the time zone value provided by the switch.
+CFG SIP Phone

+Group Parameter Value Format and Default Description Source [user] timezone The time zone, specified in plain text Default: Pacific Standard Time The time zone for the time displayed on the phone.
+The time zone specified overrides the time zone value provided by the switch.
 CFG Phone